aw-99/Code-Projects/README.md

-This is a collection of projects that I have worked on using varius languages!
+This is a collection of projects that I have worked on using various languages!

 Javascript
 - Darkmode allows a user to change their prefence on a website.
 Changing the background and font to a dark background color and a light font.